 \section{Acknowledgment}

 \fi

 We thank Michelle Zheng for her initial work on adding our new solver as an option in the \alloyanalyzer's graphical user interface.
 We thank Ali Abbassi, Jose Serna, Amin Bandali, Elias Eid, and Tamjid Hossain for their help in understanding Alloy.
-This research was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC), Compute Ontario (https://www.computeontario.ca) and the Digital Research Alliance of Canada (alliance.can.ca).
+This research was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC), Compute Ontario (https://www.computeontario.ca) and the Digital Research Alliance of Canada (https://www.alliancecan.ca).

 \ifCLASSOPTIONcaptionsoff

 \fi